-Found in the early 1900s, the hieroglyphs were the basis of the folklore in the area.
-With about 250 stone carvings, many of indigenous people have believed it to be part of something grand.
+First reported in 1975 by local researcher Alan Dash, the hieroglyphs were the basis of the folklore in the area.
+With about 250 stone carvings, many indigenous people have believed it to be part of something grand.

-Although many scholars strongly believe that the hieroglyphs in Australia are a product of a hoax, there are still many researchers who would disagree.
+Although most scholars strongly believe that the hieroglyphs in Australia are a product of a hoax, there are still many researchers who would disagree.
 This controversial discovery suggests that there may be earlier settlers to Australia that could possibly come from the Middle East.
-While there is still too little known about the hieroglyphs, it is possible that they are older than the Egyptian hieroglyphs.
+The proponents of this theory believe that they could be older than the Egyptian hieroglyphs.

 Other researchers have linked these hieroglyphs to the archaic Phoenician writing of Egypt.
 Phoenician merchants were a nomadic tribe that travelled across all over the Mediterranean world.
-There may be a possibility that a merchant boarded a ship that could have sailed to Gosford.
+According to this point of view, there may be a possibility that a merchant boarded a ship that could have sailed to Gosford.

-Some other pieces of text have similarities with the Sumerian writings.
-Sumerian was a language of the ancient Mesopotamia.
+Some other pieces of text are said to have similarities with the Sumerian writings.
+Sumerian was a language of ancient Mesopotamia.
 The writing was used widely in their religion and scholarly works.
-Researchers have found the link between the Sumerian writing with the hieroglyphs in Kariong.
+Researchers claim to have found the link between the Sumerian writing with the hieroglyphs in Kariong.

-Many historians and researchers have still not accepted these hieroglyphs as authentic in an effort to protect the mainstream version of history.
-The verification of these glyphs to be authentic may very well disprove many theories that are the basis of the history we know today.
-New discoveries will always arise and many of them will probably change the way we see the past, the present and the future.
+If they were authentic, it would shake the mainstream version of history.
+The acceptance of the authenticity of these glyphs could very well disprove many theories that are the basis of the history we know today.
+New discoveries will always arise and many of them will probably change the way we see the past, the present, and the future.